Find out more

 - A preference for some to play in mixed-gender environments, or to take part in solo sport and individual activity, which makes them less visible.

-Tips for embedding LGBT+ inclusivity at your organisation
+Tips for embedding LGBTQ+ inclusivity at your organisation

 - Appoint an equalities, diversity and inclusion lead to your committee to help oversee your organisation’s governance and decision-making processes.

-- Actively encourage LGBT+ representation on your committee/board and within your volunteer workforce.
+- Actively encourage LGBTQ+ representation on your committee/board and within your volunteer workforce.
 Check out Energise Me, Pride in our Workforce guide for further information.

 - Ensure you have an anti-discrimination statement within your governing document and organisations rules.

-- Ensure you have an up-to-date equality and diversity policy which covers LGBT+ inclusion.
+- Ensure you have an up-to-date equality and diversity policy which covers LGBTQ+ inclusion.
 Display and share your policy and make sure it is easily available to all.

 - Ensure that your organisations polices and procedures do not refer to specific genders.
 If they do, consider removing these references.